jonatascastro12/jonatascastro.me/src/content/portfolio/index.md

 ![](/images/portfolios/tela-btplan-3.jpg)
 ![](/images/portfolios/tela-btplan-4.jpg)
 </div>
-This project supports the planning and management of the Brazilian territorial base.
+This is a planning and evaluation system that supports the Brazilian geographic territorial base management using Python/Django/GeoDjango, Oraclegis, and Angular.
+This application is used by all the Brazilian federal units supervisors (27 states) that are responsible for the geographic range limits of 5070 municipalities of Brazil

 **Main product features**
 * Mapping feature annotations on web app